Integral points on symmetric affine cubic surfaces

 In this section we introduce Hilbert's irreducibility theorem in modern terminology, using thin sets; a notion introduced by Serre \cite[Ch.
 3 \S 1]{S16}.
-We show if we fix $a,b\in \mathbb{Z}$ such that $a$ is non-zero then there exists a thin set of $n\in \mathbb{Z}$ such that the smooth cubic surface $X_{n}$ over $\mathbb{Q}$ with a trivial Brauer group.
+We show if we fix $a,b\in \mathbb{Z}$ such that $a$ is non-zero then there exists a thin set of $n\in \mathbb{Z}$ such that $X_{n}$ is a smooth cubic surface over $\mathbb{Q}$ with $\Br X_{n}=\Br \mathbb{Q}$.
 In Section \ref{RedCount} we show that this thin set is finite.
 Throughout Section \ref{ThinSets}, $k$ will be a field of characteristic 0 and an algebraic variety over $k$ will be integral and quasi-projective.
-Denote by $V$ an irreducible algebraic variety over $k$.
+Denote by $V$ an algebraic variety over $k$.